 Fishing is an age-old sport.
-A lot of the skills you need for a successful day out on the water, like understanding tides and currents, knowing which bait to use, or what time of day to catch certain species of fish, are things that anglers have tried to master for thousands of years.
+A lot of the skills you need for a successful day out on the water, like understanding tides and currents, knowing which bait or lure to use, or what time of day to catch certain species of fish, are things that anglers have tried to master for thousands of years.
 But guess what?
 We live in an era where there are apps for everything, and yes, that includes fishing.

 Fishing apps are designed to help you get the most out of your fishing experience.
 By providing you with the information you need, you can focus on relaxation, the thrill of pursuing and catching, or bonding with friends and family.